 < Unchanged parts are omitted >

-- UL/SUL indicator – 1 bit if the cell has two ULs and the number of bits for DCI format 1_0 before padding is larger than the number of bits for DCI format 0_0 before padding; 0 bit otherwise.
+- UL/SUL indicator – 1 bit for UEs configured with supplementaryUplink in ServingCellConfigCommonSIB in the cell and the number of bits for DCI format 1_0 before padding is larger than the number of bits for DCI format 0_0 before padding; 0 bit otherwise.
 The UL/SUL indicator, if present, locates in the last bit position of DCI format 0_0, after the padding bit(s).

 - If 1 bit, reserved, and the corresponding PUSCH is always on the same UL carrier as the previous transmission of the same TB